shirokumacode/overwatch-omnic-rewards/README.md

 <details>
 <summary>Can I run this without the system tray icon or on a server?</summary>
-You can the CLI mode.
+You can using the CLI mode.
 The argument -c or --cli makes the system tray not visible, and runs exclusively on the command line.

 ```shell
 python app.py --cli